klamike/CSMNIST/README.md

 # CSMNIST: Constrained Sequences of MNIST Digits
 CSMNIST is a flexible dataset generator that creates sequences of MNIST digits based on user-defined constraints.
-It is meant as an easy baseline for constrained sequence modeling research, where the goal is guarantee that predicted sequences satisfy certain constraints.
+It is meant as an easy baseline for constrained sequence modeling research, where the goal is to guarantee that predicted sequences satisfy certain constraints.

 ## Installation